-Join Jess Chadwick for an in-depth discussion in this video What you should know, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video What you should know, part of Learning ASP.NET Core MVC.

 In other words, if you're a developer with decent familiarity with creating web pages in the .net framework, then this course should be a great fit for you.
 On the other hand, if you're just starting out with either of the .net framework or web development in general, you'll probably want to build some comfort with those concepts before continuing with this course.
 No matter what your experience level with any of these topics, if at any point in this course you think you might want to brush up on something, we have some great courses that will help you do just that.